Plymouth College has an extensive list of different subject options for the Sixth Form pupils to select when choosing their subjects.

 Pupils are encouraged to take responsibility for their learning and to make the most of a supportive and committed group of teachers.
 There is a strong emphasis on algebraic and problem solving skills.

 The new Mathematics A Level started nationwide in September 2017 with our first exams in May 2019.
-Three sets of pupils in each year group study the subject with another group doing Further Mathematics.
+Two sets of pupils in each year group study the subject with another group doing Further Mathematics.
 All papers are sat at the end of the Upper Sixth.

 All pupils will experience Mechanics and Statistics alongside Pure Maths, while the Further Mathematicians learn about the above in greater depth and breadth.
 The syllabus is now more similar in all exam boards and we follow the Edexcel courses, 9MA0 and 9MF0.
 Pure Maths makes up two-thirds of the A Level and one-half of Further Maths.
 Statistics and Mechanics contribute one-sixth each to the A Level and one-quarter each to Further Maths.
 Based on our success with the previous A Level, those with a sound work ethic should expect good results.
 Three 2 hour exams will be sat at the end of the Upper Sixth with the Further Mathematicians completing four more papers of the same length.